 The Tourist Bus

 If you are short on time and still want to see the main sites of the city, it is worth taking the tourist bus that circulates in the main tourist areas.
 On the bus, you will sit comfortably, listen to explanations, and see the impressive buildings of the city.
-On the red bus, explanations are provided in Hebrew in the audio guide.
+On the bus, explanations are provided in many different languages through the audio guide.
 If the rain stops, you can get off the bus and wander around the various attractions at your leisure.
 More information and ticket booking.

 Austria is large, and in many cases, even if it’s expected to be rainy in Vienna, there’s a good chance that in other parts of the country it won’t necessarily be rainy.
 You can join a group and go out for an experiential day of landscapes and nature in the impressive regions of Austria like Hallstatt and the Lake District, the Wachau Valley, the Viennese Alps, and more.
 More information and booking for the group.